enarx/spdx/README.md

 # spdx

-A Github Action that verifies whether project files include a specified SPDX license header.
+A Github Action that verifies whether project files include a SPDX license header.
 If any files do not pass the ruleset for their file type, the test will fail with some guidance about how to fix it.

 ## Usage

 Include the action as part of a workflow that performs a checkout.
 You'll also need to provide input:

-- `licenses`: Extensions and valid SPDX headers for them.
-Provide a dictionary, with file types as the keys and accepted SPDX IDs in a list as the values.
+- `licenses`: The accepted SPDX License Identifiers.

 Here's an example: